Adult Education

 Asked what her dream was, this student wrote “to arrive at getting a diploma”

 Seniors are required before graduation to produce a research monograph and present it before an audience that includes the mayor and the heads of other city institutions.
-Most years they study social conditions in their home communities.
 (Only our students are asked to do field work in addition to research.)
 In 2010 they were asked to produce strategy papers about how to ensure that everyone in San Juan receives a sixth-grade diploma.
 A Commission from the Ministry was so impressed by the results that they have asked for the survey instrument to duplicate it elsewhere.

 About 70 students graduate each year.

-Community activist, FHS graduate, Marlene Roque is now a teacher in her rural community
+Community activist, FHS graduate, Marlene Roque has been a teacher in her rural community and now leads an NGO’s diabetes program.

 We focus on the complex educational, psychological, and material needs of working adults.
-Mothers can attend because we provide day-care.
 Two generations in a family often find themselves obtaining levels of education they never expected they could all get.
-The current record is five members of a family from the distant village of Tortuga.
+The current record is six members of a family.

 Delia participated in the first literacy program in 1998; now she is a proud graduate of the Free High School.

-Aside from high-quality academic training, rural outreach, and mentoring of our rural teachers, the FHS provides family assistance (through the Day Care Center) and an emphasis on computer skills, family planning, respect for women, environmental responsibility, and music.
+Aside from high-quality academic training, rural outreach, and mentoring of our rural teachers, the FHS provides an emphasis on computer skills, family planning, human rights, respect for women, environmental responsibility.
 We are proud of our Computer School.
-In 2009 we started teaching sustainable agricultural methods to those rural students who wanted to learn them.
-Those who wish to start their own vegetable gardens have access to a rotating loan fund.
+Everyone who graduates must have completed the course.
+Three of the girls who once lived in the Battered Women’s Shelter have done so.

 The Catalog for Philanthropy points out that the Free High School is “highly cost-effective” and concludes, “The returns on these investments are, of course, beyond price-for both benefactors and beneficiaries.”